16 Secondary features

 E Earthy Loamy or silty texture within a sandy or clayey matrix

-A Argillaceous Clayey texture within a lower-clay matrix
+L Argillaceous Clayey texture within a silty, earthy, or sandy matrix

 F Ferrugineous Iron-dominated minerals